Yarim-Lim I: Later Reign and Succession

-Yarim-Lim extended his influence to several other important city-states in Syria through alliance and vassalage, including Urshu and the rich kingdom of Ugarit.
-The relationship between Qatna and Yamhad seems to have improved during Yarim-Lim's reign as well.
-The armies of Aleppo campaigned as far as Elam near the modern southern Iraqi-Iranian borders: a tablet discovered at Mari revealed the extent of those military interventions in Mesopotamia; the tablet includes a declaration of war against Dēr and Diniktum in retaliation for their evil deeds, a reminder to the king of Dēr about the military help given to him for fifteen years by Yarim-Lim and the stationing of 500 Aleppan warships for twelve years in Diniktum.
-By the time of his death, Yarim-Lim, had more than twenty kings as vassals and allies.
-According to Historian William J. Hamblin he was at the time the "mightiest ruler in the Near East outside of Egypt," He died c.
+Yarim-Lim extended his influence to Ugarit.
+The armies of Aleppo campaigned as far as Elam near the modern southern Iraqi-Iranian borders: a tablet discovered at Mari revealed the extent of those military interventions in Mesopotamia; the tablet includes a declaration of war against Dēr and Diniktum in retaliation for their evil deeds, a reminder to the king of Dēr about the military help given to him for 15 years by Yarim-Lim and the stationing of 500 Aleppan warships for 12 years in Diniktum.
+According to Historian William Hamblin, he was at the time "the mightiest ruler in the Near East outside of Egypt."
+He died c.
 1764 BC and was succeeded by his son Hammurabi I.